-Real-time info is available for TransLink bus, train, ferry and tram services in South East Queensland and buses in Cairns.
+Real-time info is available for TransLink bus, train, ferry and tram services in South East Queensland and buses in Cairns and Mackay.

 Real-time information provides accurate predictions for the next services departing from your stop or station.

 Using real-time info you can check when your next bus, train, ferry or tram is predicted to depart from your stop or station.
 This means you can make public transport choices based on actual travel time, not just scheduled times, which may vary depending on traffic or weather conditions.